foundry-rs/starknet-foundry/docs/src/appendix/scarb-toml.md

 [[tool.snforge.fork]]
 # ...
 ```
 Allows to configure forked tests.
-All fields are required.
+While in use, all below fields must be set at the same time.

 #### `name`
 The `name` field specifies the name of the fork.